DominicReneSchu/RFT/en/facts/docs/society/global_structure_of_deception.md

 ---

+## 🌍 Power and Resource Control – The Global Dynamics Illustrated by Iran and Libya

+### Context

+The current media portrayal of Iran as a nuclear threat and sponsor of global terrorism follows a familiar pattern of geopolitical power interests.
+In reality, the core motivation is more about preventing an independent technological and economic rise that would challenge the dominance of Western powers.

+### Historical and Systemic Examples

+- **Libya and Gaddafi:**
+  Gaddafi’s “Great Man-Made River” project—a vast water pipeline system—aimed to improve living conditions and enable sustainable development.
+  The destruction of this infrastructure by Western military interventions resulted in prolonged poverty and instability.
+  This exemplifies a pattern: progress is sabotaged when it threatens existing power relations.

+- **Iran and Nuclear Energy:**
+  Iran’s desire to build nuclear power plants can be understood as a pursuit of energy independence and economic growth.
+  The global political reaction branding this as a nuclear threat primarily serves to prevent a new competitor from emerging on the world stage.

+### Systemic Logic of Power

+- Dominant powers control resources, technologies, and narrative framing to secure their position.
+- Progress and growth beyond their control are perceived as threats to their wealth and geopolitical supremacy.
+- The strategy involves early destabilization or isolation of competitors rather than fostering cooperative, sustainable development.

+### Perspective for a Global Resonance Field

+- Sustainable, integrative cooperation among nations can create collective prosperity that transcends national interests.
+- The challenge lies in breaking the narrative control and establishing a multipolar resonance that enables diversity and collaboration.
+- Evolutionary progress on a societal level requires recognizing and overcoming patterns of domination and division.

+---
 ## 🧩 Conclusion

 - The system thrives on division: it creates the battle, defines the rules, and wins by default.